btcpayserver/blog/blog/_posts/migration-net10.md

 dotnet ef migrations add migration_name
 ```

-### Route access worked in 2.3.7 but now returns 400 Bad Request
+### Route access worked in 2.3.5 but now returns 400 Bad Request

-During development of 2.3.7, security analysis tools identified many controllers that were potentially vulnerable to CSRF attacks.
+During the development of 2.3.6, security analysis tools identified many controllers that were potentially vulnerable to CSRF attacks.

 To improve BTCPay Server security, [this PR](https://github.com/btcpayserver/btcpayserver/pull/7199) enabled CSRF protection by default on all UI controllers.